 Malia, like all children diagnosed with this awful disease, has shown an unbelievable strength and willpower throughout her treatment.
 We are thankful for every single day we get with our beautiful daughter!

 Unfortunately, many parents can’t say the same.
 The fact remains that every sixteen hours a child dies from neuroblastoma, and although cancer is the number one disease killer of our children, only 3.8% of cancer research funding goes toward pediatric cancer.
-That is why we have chosen to expand the non-profit, For Kids’ Sake (created by Malia’s dad, Glen Jusczyk), to raise money for neuroblastoma research as well as for families of children diagnosed with neuroblastoma.
+That is why we have chosen to expand the non-profit, For Kids’ Sake (co-created by Glen and Megan Jusczyk), to raise money for neuroblastoma research as well as for families of children diagnosed with neuroblastoma.

 According to the Neuroblastoma Children’s Cancer Society: “For families affected by neuroblastoma, the medical costs alone typically exceed $500,000 with many costs not covered by health insurance, this experience can devastate a family financially.”